sap-tutorials/Tutorials/tutorials/hxe-ua-packages-vm/hxe-ua-packages-vm.md

 <!-- loio6bb4c7e861654519bb922e7e80a77a0b -->

 ## Prerequisites
- - **Tutorials:**
+ - **Tutorials:**  You have completed [Start SAP HANA, express edition Server](hxe-ua-getting-started-vm)

 ## Details
 ### You will learn
-You will learn how to use the built-in command line Download Manager to install optional installation packages.
+ You will learn how to use the VM (server-only) image's built-in command line Download Manager to install optional installation packages.

 ---